chef-boneyard/chef-web-docs-2016/step_knife/step_knife_deps_wildcard.rst

 ..
 This is an included how-to.

-To use a wildcard to return all the child nodes:
+A wildcard can be used to return all of the child nodes.
+For example, all of the environments:

 .. code-block:: bash